Amy Schumer Insisted On Goldie Hawn As Her Mom In ‘Snatched’: Goldie Relaunches Her Career At 71

 Amy Schumer wouldn’t budge on her decision to have Goldie Hawn portray her mom in Snatched.
-Snatched is a mother’s day aimed comedy about the abduction of a mother and daughter.
+Snatched is a Mother’s Day-aimed comedy about the abduction of a mother and daughter.

 Goldie Hawn, even at age 71, still looks more like Amy Schumer’s sister than her mother.
-Despite Goldie’s incredible beauty which defies the passing years, director Johnathan Levine felt he had to establish whether, at her age, Hawn was up to all the hard work involved in making Snatched.
+Despite Goldie’s incredible beauty, which defies the passing years, director Johnathan Levine felt he had to establish whether, at her age, Hawn was up to all the hard work involved in making Snatched.

-Amy Schumer may have found Snatched director, Johnathan Levine’s line of questioning embarrassing, but Goldie Hawn remained undaunted by the personal questions.
+Amy Schumer may have found Snatched director Johnathan Levine’s line of questioning embarrassing, but Goldie Hawn remained undaunted by the personal questions.
 Levine explained what he asked Goldie to the Los Angeles Times.

 “Why haven’t you worked in so long?
 What do you think the challenges of going back to work will be?
 Do you think you’ll be able to learn lines?’
 The scary thing for me, as a director, was not knowing if Goldie was used to what it was like to make a movie in 1992 [versus 2017]”

-Amy Schumer’s second movie Snatched is reportedly a deeper more thoughtful movie than her first.
+Amy Schumer’s second movie, Snatched, is reportedly a deeper, more thoughtful movie than her first.
 Trainwreck was a light-hearted romantic comedy, while Snatched will explore mother-daughter relationships.
 Yet, the Atlantic calls it wacky.
-Snatched is old school in its presentation, reminiscent of all those crazy ill-fated road trip style comedies.
+Snatched is old school in its presentation, reminiscent of all those crazy ill-fated road trip-style comedies.

 Goldie Hawn made her last film in 2002 and spent that time raising a professional hockey player.
-Amazingly, Goldie Hawn and Kirk Russell’s son grew up to be a hockey player, at first playing in Vancouver but he has since moved to Europe.
+Amazingly, Goldie Hawn and Kurt Russell’s son grew up to be a hockey player, at first playing in Vancouver, but he has since moved to Europe.
 Hawn told the Los Angeles Times, she was actually doing a lot with her time off from movies.

 “It was a very powerful time for me.
 When you think you’re doing nothing, you’re actually doing a lot.
 Your brain is incubating into the next step.
 And I never looked back about acting – ever.
 I didn’t miss it.
 I was so vitalized and doing something I cared about.”